 What is customer engagement?

 Customer engagement can be defined in a variety of ways.
 In essence, it covers all successful connections between a customer and the brand held through different channels.
 These connections aim to foster loyalty and manifest themselves in the form of:

 All of them are conducive to increasing sales, but this is not always an immediate goal.
 It is more often about establishing a long-lasting, mutually beneficial relationship between your consumers and your company.

 Why is customer engagement so important?

 Engaged customers offer a good deal of value for business.

 Gallup research shows that doing business with fully engaged customers will get you roughly 23% more revenue than if you were dealing with average consumers.

 Engaged customers are big spenders who dedicate a lot of time to your brand and can easily be retained.
 They also spread the word about your company and attract potential customers.
-For this reason, it is so essential to strengthen customer engagement.
+For this reason, strengthening customer engagement is essential.
 Below we are going to give you some insights on how to do that.